huggingface/transformers/docs/source/en/model_doc/encoder-decoder.md

 ## Warning about configuration values

+> [!WARNING]
-It is important to correctly set the configuration values for the `EncoderDecoderModel`.
+> It is important to correctly set the configuration values for the `EncoderDecoderModel`.
 Incorrect configuration values can lead to unexpected behavior.
 For more information on how to set the configuration values, refer to the [related issue](https://github.com/huggingface/transformers/issues/15479).